microsoft/PrimeDNS/README.md

 # Important

-Once you stop PrimeDns from running, you need to clear the PrimeDns section from hosts file as otherwise the last PrimeDns section written to your host will remain there forever? :no_mouth:
+Once you stop PrimeDns from running, you need to clear the PrimeDns section from hosts file as otherwise the last PrimeDns section written to your hosts will remain there forever! :no_mouth:

 # Contributing